 - The District's service area is approximately 28 square miles.

 - The pipeline collection system maintained and operated by the District consists of approximately 600 miles of sanitary sewers (415 miles of main and trunk sewers and 187 miles of sewer laterals, for a total of 602 miles of sewer lines.

-- The District provides sewer maintenance, repair, and rehabilitation throughout the entire system, as well as storm drain maintenance in all areas except for unincorporated areas of Santa Clara County.
+- The District provides sewer maintenance, repair, and rehabilitation throughout the entire system.